 What Happens in a Partition Action?

 Nearly all partition action are partition by sale.
-After filing the complaint and serving the defendants, the court will generally order that the property be marketed for sale by a court-appointed partition referee.
+After filing the partition complaint and serving the defendants, the court will generally order that the property be marketed for sale by a court-appointed partition referee.
 That referee will hire a Realtor to market the property on the MLS (Multiple Listing Service) so that the offers are at the full market value.

 However, in many cases, the co-owner in possession will make a settlement offer to the co-owner filing the partition to purchase their interest for an amount that is equivalent to what the plaintiff would receive if the partition action resulted in a sale of the property.
 These settlements short-circuit the delays, headaches and attorney’s fees incurred in prolonged litigation.